-For the Ph.D. in Gerontology, the student must complete all requirements established by the Graduate School and by the Graduate Division of the College of Liberal Arts and Sciences.
+For the Ph.D. in Gerontology, the student must complete all requirements established by the Office of Graduate Studies and by the Graduate Division of the College of Liberal Arts and Sciences.
 These include: residency, research skills, comprehensive oral examination, preparation of a dissertation, and the final oral examination.

 Each student will design his or her own curriculum with the assistance of a Support Committee of three gerontology faculty members.
 All students are expected to enroll in the Gerontology Proseminar for at least one semester and to acquire multidisciplinary training in gerontology by taking courses in the sociology, psychology, and biology of aging.